 Adventure Notes.
-Record other important things that happened during the adventure or information you'll need later, here: deaths, special rewards (story items/effects, etc.), item purchases, leveling up, etc.
+Record other important things that happened during the adventure or information you'll need later, here: deaths, special rewards (story awards, renown, etc.), special events, leveling up, etc.

 DOWNTIME AND LIFESTYLE

 Your character can participate in the downtime activities before, during, or after a session.
 You can use the downtime activities found in the Player's Handbook as well as those that follow; other activities are allowed if outlined in other campaign documents: